 It was clear that the FD did very well on the open sea and the “lakes” limitation was lifted.
 The Class started to blossom thanks to the promotional activities of Conrad through the Bulletin and a well structured Class Organisation.

 By the 60’s there were fleets in all sorts of places such as the Lebanon, 25 in Morocco, 20 in Portuguese East Africa, Argentina, Venezuela, Thailand, apart from those in Europe, North America, South Africa, Australia and New Zealand.

 In 1956 the FD participated (Conrad and Bob Boeschoten) in the cross- channel race from Folkestone to Boulogne and was the fastest two-man dinghy in the race!

 In 1957 the FD was selected to replace the Sharpie at the >> 1960 Olympic Games in Naples.
 In 1959 The Class President Slotty Dawes was presented a cup for the FD Week.
 The Week, with its unlimited number of boats were allowed from each country, this proved very successful.
 The Week was very competitive whilst remaining friendly, competitors lent each other sails! (no equipment limitation in those days!) and was well supported, in 1965 126 boats from 24 nations took part.

 The FD rules were tailored to have one design speed factors i.e. hull shape and weight, foil shapes and sails restricted and the rest left open to encourage development.
 As new ideas have evolved they have often been taken up by other classes e.g. trapeze, spinnaker chute, double floor construction, windows in sails and numerous developments in fittings and even personal sail numbers.

-In 2012 the FD has it’s sixties anniversary.
-The number 60 is the campaign name we will be using from 2012 till 2016 as all National Class Organization have their 60th successive anniversaries.
+In 2012 the FD had it’s sixties anniversary.
+The number 60 is the campaign name we were using from 2012 till 2016 as all National Class Organization have their 60th successive anniversaries.